knuesel/callisto/src/reading/cell.typ

   panic("invalid keep value: " + repr(keep))
 }

+// Return the cells matching the given user spec.
+// The spec can a literal cell or array thereof in which case it is simply
+// filtered according to the cfg settings.
+Otherwise, cells will be read from
+// the notebook specified in the cfg settings before filtering.
 #let _cells-from-spec(spec, cfg: none) = {
   if type(spec) == dictionary and "id" not in spec and "nbformat" in spec {
     panic("invalid literal cell, did you forget the 'nb:' keyword " +